phillipadsmith/2014.phillipadsmith.com/_drafts/2015-10-13-mozfest-learn-to-code.md

 ## A noble cause, without clear outcomes
 I don’t know if there’s a solution to this quandary.
 I want more people to learn to code, or — perhaps more realistically —  to learn how to co-create using the building blocks of the open Web.
 And yet, I want them to start with a complete idea of what’s ahead, to pace themselves, and to stick with it for the long term.

 Too often, in my experience, the "learn to code" moments at meetups and conferences are little more than a magic trick: some seemingly accessible slight-of-hand that makes it all seem easy, leaving out the fact that it took years to perfect.
-Or worse, an illusion conjured up to make the presenter appear smart and leaving the learner feel overwhelmed.
+Or worse, an illusion conjured up to make the presenter appear smart and leaving the learner feeling overwhelmed.

 It's amazing that more than 25 million people have started the exploration "learning to code" for time on sites like these, and still I wonder how many of these learners finish even a single course, let alone take the necessary step of building something beyond the provided examples and excercises.